bodkan/ku-introgression2024/README.md

 Note that this time estimate will be in units of generations, so we'll have to multiply this quantity by the generation time (roughly 30 years for humans) to get time in years before the present.

-We can use this equation to compute the estimate of the admixture time now:
+**Use this simple equation to compute the estimate of the admixture time:**

 ```
 r <- 1e-8 # crossovers per bp per generation